ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/migrate_vms.md

 # Migrating Virtual Machines

-{{ site.data.product.title }} supports migrating virtual machines between datacenters,
+{{ site.data.product.title_short }} supports migrating virtual machines between datacenters,
 clusters, resource pools, folders and hosts.
 Create and submit a request with detailed environment information to which to migrate the VM.